Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Auctions

 For a driver to be willing to participate in the system, the price of the trip should at least cover the cost to serve the winning trip.
-The exact cost for a driver to serve a trip is difficult to model since the costs perceived by the driver may have complex social and psychological aspects~\cite{lee2015working}.
-We note that time and fuel costs are different between ridesourcing and ridesharing scenarios.
-In ridesourcing, the driver does not have a fixed destination and therefore expects the cost of the entire route to be covered.
-While in ridesharing it is sufficient for the driver to achieve a lower cost than the one they would have by traveling alone.
+The exact cost for a driver to serve a trip is difficult to model, since the costs perceived by the driver may have complex social and psychological aspects~\cite{lee2015working}.
+Usually, it is sufficient for the driver to achieve a lower cost than the one they would have by traveling~alone.

-This section explores some ways in which the cost $c_i$ of passenger~$i$ can be defined in the auctions previously presented.
-First, we determine the requirements on $c_i$ and then present formulations of $c_i$ that respect those requirements.

-The property of strategy-proofness requires that $c_i$ does not depend on the bid $b_i$ as, otherwise, $i$ could directly manipulate the price.
-A more subtle requirement is that~$c_i$ must also independent of the trip.
-For example, we prove that this is the case for the WMS auction in~\ref{appendix:wms}.
-In light of this, we wish to define $c_i$ without depending on the trip, since, for example, an equal split of the cost $c_i(A) = \frac{\cost(A)}{|A|}$ would not be strategy-proof.
-We propose two definitions that achieve our goals, the \emph{direct cost} and the \emph{upper bound cost}.

-\paragraph{Direct cost} The direct cost is to make $c_i = d_i$, where $d_i$ is the distance between the pick-up and drop-off location of passenger $i$.
-This definition of cost makes the restriction that $v_i \geq d_i$ for all $i \in A$ be a necessary condition for $A$ to be a feasible trip, but it is not sufficient since we still require that ${\sum_{i \in A} c_i \geq cost(A)}$.
-Substituting $d_i$ into the restriction, we have~${\sum_{i \in A} d_i \geq \cost(A)}$ which has the interesting property that any feasible trip will result in a global cost saving in comparison to each passenger going from their pick-up to drop-off point by themselves.
+This section explores some ways in which the reserve price $r_i$ of passenger~$i$ can be defined in the auctions previously presented.
+We propose two methods of defining the passengers' reserve price based on passengers' pick-up and drop-off locations: the \emph{direct cost} and the \emph{upper bound cost}.
+Developing other reserve price functions is an interesting research question. \paragraph{Direct cost} The direct cost is to make $r_i$ equal to the cost incurred on the driver from traveling between the pick-up and drop-off location of passenger $i$.
+Notice that this value is usually much lower than the real cost that the passenger would have to go from his pick-up location to his drop-off location using other means of transportation, such as taxis.
+Also, even using their car (which is unrealistic to assume that every passenger will have such possibility) could lead to a greater cost due to parking costs.
+Thus, it is expected that several passengers will have $v_i \geq r_i$.
+As any feasible trip $A$ must satisfy ${\sum_{i \in A} r_i \geq cost(A)}$, this method of defining passengers reserve prices has the interesting property that any feasible trip will result in a global cost saving in comparison to each passenger going from their pick-up to drop-off point by themselves.